vladigleba/vladigleba.github.io/source/_posts/2013-11-29-using-at-font-face-with-ruby-on-rails.markdown

 I'll be using [Font Squirrel](http://www.fontsquirrel.com/) to generate the necessary font files, but there are other alternatives out there like [Google Fonts](https://www.google.com/fonts/) and [Typekit](http://typekit.com/), which are easier to set up because they host the fonts for you on their own servers.
 The down side is if their servers go down so do your fonts.
 With Font Squirrel this is not the case because the fonts live directly on your own servers.
 This makes the setup a bit more involved, but hey, it's a learning opportunity, and the pay off is well worth it.

-Alright, let's get to work.
+All right, let's get to work.

 # Setup